 Media containing information should be protected against unauthorized access, misuse or corruption during transportation.

-The following guidelines should be considered to protect media containing information being transported:
+The following guidelines should be considered to protect media containing the information being transported:

 - reliable transport or couriers should be used